thacherT1D/webdevstuff/Misc/vim.desc.md

 `:q`= quit a file
 `:q!`= quit a file without saving
 `:wq` or `ZZ`= write and quit a file

+The tree that comes up when you type `:E` is particularly useful.
+This is a program called `netrw`, and can be navigated using all of your standard `vim` commands.

 ## Files Exercise